-The Vow of Nonviolence was composed by Eileen Egan and Rev. John Dear, S.J.
-Tens of thousands of people have taken the Vow.
-The Vow of Nonviolence can be pronounced privately, with a local peace community, as part of a parish liturgy, or any other way that suits you.
+Tens of thousands have taken the Vow of Nonviolence since it was composed by Eileen Egan and Rev. John Dear, S.J.
+It can be pronounced privately, with a local peace community, as part of a parish liturgy, or any other way that suits you.
 Many profess the Vow each year as part of their New Year observance.

 RECOGNIZING THE VIOLENCE IN MY OWN HEART, yet trusting in the goodness and mercy of God, I vow for one year to practice the nonviolence of Jesus who taught us in the Sermon on the Mount: